gmaher/ai_posts/metadata_tagging/post.md

 7. **Tag Documents**: Calls the `llm_tagging` function to obtain metadata (entities, keywords, topics, categories) for each document.

-8. **Stringify Tags**: Converts the metadata tags to strings by concatenating lists into single strings.
+8. **Stringify Tags**: To add the metadata to each document we simply convert it to a string and add it at the end of the document.
 Special characters need to be removed as they interfere with the keyword search.

 9. **Define Query**: Sets the search query as "Football news".